-I am a mathematics Ph.D. student at the University of Illinois, Urbana-Champaign.
-I am part of the PaDAS lab (Pathogen Dynamics Across Scales) and my advisor is Pamela Martinez.
-I am interested in the relationships between social inequity, marginalization, and disease transmission, particularly for emerging or historically neglected diseases.
+I am a Ph.D. student in the Program in Ecology, Evolution, and Conservation Biology at the University of Illinois, Urbana-Champaign.
+My advisor is Pamela Martinez.
+I am interested in the relationships between social inequity, marginalization, and disease transmission, with a particular focus on COVID-19 dynamics using nonlinear ODE systems.

-I hold a Master of Science in mathematics from the University of Illinois, Urbana-Champaign.
+Before joining PEEC, I earned a Master of Science in Mathematics from the University of Illinois, Urbana-Champaign in 2022.
 I completed my undergraduate studies in mathematics at the University of Washington, with minors in Norwegian and the Comparative History of Ideas.
 I also have significant coursework relating to public health.

 Outside of academia, my interests include music, swimming, and travel.
-I also review fries.
+I speak Norwegian fluently and am always looking for reasons to visit!

 I strive to follow the axioms proposed by Federico Ardila.